Discover the Top 5 XDR Use Cases for Today’s Cyber Threat Landscape

 GDPR (General Data Protection Regulation): This regulation mostly impacts any healthcare organization dealing with EU citizens’ personal data.
 Unlike other laws related to privacy, it focuses on clarifying how organizations must use their clients’ private details.

 The implementation of these rules guarantees that healthcare agencies put in place measures aimed at safeguarding patients’ records.
+To protect healthcare data, organizations should implement specific steps such as encryption, regular audits, and staff training on data privacy.

-Data Encryption: Ensuring that data is encrypted both in transit and at rest.
+Data Encryption: Ensuring that data is encrypted both in transit and at rest

 Access Controls: Implementing steps to restrict access to privileged information.